 Basis for Listing

-Cristatella jamesii occurs in a limited portion of the central Great Plains and its presence in Minnesota is part of a small additional range near the Mississippi River blufflands from Illinois to Minnesota.
+Polanisia jamesii (James' polanisia) occurs in a limited portion of the central Great Plains and its presence in Minnesota is part of a small additional range near the Mississippi River blufflands from Illinois to Minnesota.
 It is listed as endangered in Iowa, threatened in Illinois, and special concern in Wisconsin.
 These northern populations appear to be restricted to sandy or sandy-gravelly deposits associated with eroding slopes and exposed, coarse, fluvial deposits or sandy colluvium.
 Such habitats are limited in extent and occur near the Mississippi and Illinois River valleys, areas that face impacts from commercial, industrial, recreational, and residential development.

-In Minnesota, C. jamesii occurs on sandy or sandy-gravelly soil in dry, open settings with sand prairie species.
+In Minnesota, P. jamesii occurs on sandy or sandy-gravelly soil in dry open settings with sand prairie species.
 This includes southern dry prairie (dry barrens prairie and dry sand-gravel prairie types) and southern dry savanna (dry sand-gravel oak savanna type) native plant communities.
 The sites are all on post-glacial stream deposits, especially where glacial meltwater streams cut into fluvial deposits creating coulees or small valleys.
-The dry valley walls, sandy aprons of colluvium at the base of valley walls, and local dune-like deposits or blowout of sand are all places in which C. jamesii might occur.
+The dry valley walls, sandy aprons of colluvium at the base of valley walls, and local dune-like deposits or blowout of sand are all places in which P. jamesii might occur.
 This species prefers full sunlight, but woody plants and more aggressive plants are now encroaching on many habitat patches.
 In areas of steeper terrain, it typically occurs on slopes with south- or west-facing exposures.
-Plants that commonly occur in association with C. jamesii are Calamovilfa longifolia var. longifolia (sand reed grass), Dalea villosa (silky prairie clover), and Liatris punctata var. punctata (dotted blazing star).
+Plants that commonly occur in association with P. jamesii are Calamovilfa longifolia var. longifolia (sand reed grass), Dalea villosa (silky prairie clover), and Liatris punctata var. punctata (dotted blazing star).

 Biology / Life History